RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab04/README.md

     ![00-verify-location-soap.png](images/00-verify-location-soap.png "Verify Pod")

-1. You can also try to connect to the route link above the pod, and add the `/ws/location?wsdl` URI to the end to ensure the WSDL is available.
+1. You can also try to connect to the route link above the pod, by appending the `/ws/location?wsdl` URI to the end of the link.
+This should render the WSDL if the application is running correctly.

 ### Step 4: Import the skeleton projects from Git and convert them to Maven projects.

-1. Click on the **Import Project** link.
+1. Click on Workspace > Import Project from the main menu.
 A pop-up will appear.

     ![00-import-project.png](images/00-import-project.png "Import Project")